lenushealth/docs/register_client.md

 * Access user information stored on the IdentityServer
 * Use the [Agency API](api/agency/index.md)
 * Read and write [Samples](api/dataserver/index.md) on the DataServer

+## Secret

+The secret is a string of characters that is used by the OpenID Connect process to authenticate a Client.
+It can be thought of as a password for the Client.
+It should be stored securely.